Who Killed My Father: Structure and story

 The book is a non-chronological account of several anecdotes about the author's life living with his father.
 Louis tells different stories about living with his father, sometimes with contradictory details.
 Some scenes are violent, while some are loving.
 The book's title is not a question, and Louis addresses the list of those he considers responsible for the destruction of his father's body, and pending death.
 These are, according to him, politicians and political people who have passed reforms impacting the poor.
 Specifically, he blames French presidents Jacques Chirac, Nicolas Sarkozy and François Hollande, as well as Emmanuel Macron, the French president at the time of the book's publication.

 Reception

 Writing for Télérama, Fabienne Pascaud referred to the book as a "poignant ode".
 Similarly, Pierre Vavasseur wrote in Le Parisien that the book is both "angry and poignant".

 Translations

 A German translation was published in January 2019.

 An English translation by Lorin Stein was published in 2019.

+A Polish translation was published in 2021.